salimfadhley/mind_of_steele/scripts/mind_of_steele_106.md

 -- reuse the clip from before of people partying.

-But not every Zimbabwean is convinced.
-Some ungrateful wretches are apparently not hosting street parties in honor of Zimbabwe's resurrected savior, and the glorious epoch to come:
+15b: But not every Zimbabwean is celebrating.
+Some are refusing to join the street party.

+These ungrateful wretches are apparently not convinced by Maxwell's claims.
+They refuse to honor of Zimbabwe's resurrected savior.
+They don't believe in the glorious epoch to come:

 > Clip: Maxwell claimed he developed the car in partnership with the Chinese automaker, Ka'i.
 However, after checking their official website and social media accounts, I found no mention of any collaboration with him.

-Link 16: Funny, that.
-But perhaps they are just keeping quiet to maximize the surprise when this product launches.

-But he's right: There isn't a single mention of Maxwell or his device on the car-maker's website.
+Link 16: He's right: There isn't a single mention of Maxwell or his device on the car-maker's website.

 And the free energy motorcycle that Maxwell claimed to have invented... it looks suspiciously like this motorcycle I found on AliExpress.

-And while we are at it, no independent verification of Maxwell Chicombutso's
+And while we are at it, no independent verification of Maxwell Chicombutso's inventions.

 Anyway, what about all of Maxwell's other products?

 > Clip: I did a quick reverse image search and found an exact match being sold on Amazon under a different name.

 Link 17: That too?
 The device Chicumbutso was showing off earlier - it's some kind of solar-powered battery pack.
 Also, available on AliExpress.
+Produced by a Chinese company that is completely unconnected to Maxwell's business.

+Are all of Maxwell's inventions from AliExpress?

-Hmm, but what about his invention?
+Surely not his big invention?
 You know the thing that powers the car.
-Surely that's real - after all he has a patent for it?
+The thing the President honored him for.
+The thing that the anonymous american scientist and the vice chancellor of the Harare institute of technology just endorsed.

+Surely that's real?
+Surely Zim Tech Guy wouldn't lie to us about that?

+After all... patents don't lie:

 > Clip: **Maxwell also claimed that he tried to file a patent for his invention, but it was denied.
 If Maxwell's technology was truly groundbreaking, why was he denied a patent?
 According to him, it was denied because it defies the laws of physics.

-Link 18: It's like the forces of evil are allied against the noble Maxwell Chicombutso.
+Link 18: The forces of evil are allied against the noble Maxwell Chicombutso.
 This brave inventor who is being denied the opportunity to protect his invention.

+The world's oligarchs conspiring to kill the amazing technology to protect big oil, big nuclear, big solar, big hydroelectric and big wind.

 Just like Nikola Tesla.
 Is he being silenced by shadowy corporate interests... struck down by bureaucratic tyranny, or possibly the Chaos Space Marines?

-Are the world's oligarchs conspiring to kill the amazing technology to protect big oil, nuclear, solar, hydroelectric and wind?

-Or is it that the world's patent offices do not wish to be flooded with preposterous submissions for implausible devices.

 But how is Maxwell going to protect this brilliant invention without the protection of the United States Patent Office?